What exactly is Columbus Day and why do we celebrate it?

 - Later, while serving as the governor of Hispaniola, he allegedly imposed barbaric forms of punishment, including torture.

-- Many states in the USA are replacing this day with Indigenous Peoples Day
+- Many states in the USA are replacing this day with Indigenous Peoples Day.
+Berkeley, California, was the first city to adopt Indigenous Peoples’ Day, in 1992.

 More Holiday Articles